 The most common salt spray gripe is the tendency to make thick or fine hair sticky and stiff when what you really want is grip, not grit.
 And so begins the search for a texture spray solution with a more refined and kinder approach to achieve such a roughed-up aesthetic.
 To that end, some formulations swap the salt for sugar, or rice and wheat proteins to give hair the body people crave without sapping moisture.

 Hairstory Undressed is in the newest wave of texture sprays.
 Its salt-free formula uses Quinoa, Wheat protein, and silk instead.
-With Aloe Leaf Juice and other moisturizers, a drying effect that we are all fearful of, it’ll give some lift and body, and bring out natural waves if you have it, and help create waves if you don’t.
+With Aloe leaf juice and other moisturizers, it helps avoid that drying effect we all fear, gives some lift and body, and brings out natural waves if you have them, and help create waves if you don’t.
 To create texture, try braiding or twisting your hair and letting it dry or blast it with a blow-dryer before adding your texturizing spray.

 Sea salt spray can be applied to damp or dry hair.
 It actually works well on unwashed hair, too as your natural oils give it something to grip onto, and you might have a head start on texture.
 If you learn how to use dry shampoo to add volume to your hair, you can try adding that before the sea salt spray to give your roots a lift!

 Spritz through damp hair before using a blow dryer or air-drying.
 You can also use it on hair when it is dry, but make sure it’s the last step in your styling process.